Central African Republic

 children released from armed forces and groups and have access to alternative education opportunities

-highly vulnerable households assisted with WASH interventions/ non-food items (Repid Response Mechanism)
+highly vulnerable households in very remote areas assisted with WASH and non-food items interventions

 Total affected population: 4.8 million